zLi90/serghei-dev/README.md

 - **Memory reduction**: Subsurface memory scales as `1/dxRatio²` for 2D horizontal grids
 - **Computational cost reduction**: Subsurface solve cost scales approximately as `1/dxRatio²` for explicit/implicit time stepping
 - **Maintains accuracy**: For many applications, subsurface flow can be adequately resolved at coarser scales, especially when soil properties vary smoothly
+- **Fine-resolution exchange**: When `dxRatio > 1`, exchange fluxes are computed at fine resolution, maintaining accuracy of surface-subsurface interaction despite coarser subsurface grid

-The approach maintains mass conservation through proper flux distribution: the total exchange flux from a subsurface cell equals the sum of distributed fluxes to its corresponding surface cells.
+The approach maintains mass conservation: when using fine-resolution exchange, the total exchange flux from all surface cells within a subsurface cell footprint equals the net flux to/from that subsurface cell.

 ### Handling Wetting and Drying in Multi-Resolution Coupling